navier-1/hammer/README.md

    $ hammer config
    $ hammer build
    $ hammer docs

-[TODO: consider inserting a screenshot of the hammer help list]

 Here is a quick snippet into how to go about creating a new project with hammer: